scala/scala3/docs/docs/reference/contextual/relationship-implicits.md

 ---
 layout: doc-page
-title: Relationship with Scala 2 Implicits"
+title: Relationship with Scala 2 Implicits
 ---

 Many, but not all, of the new contextual abstraction features in Scala 3 can be mapped to Scala 2's implicits.
 This page gives a rundown on the relationships between new and old features.